AlessioCoser/pure-ts-mock/README.md

 - `toNotHaveBeenCalledWith(...args)` — asserts the method was never called with the specified arguments
 - `toHaveBeenCalledWith(...args)` — asserts the method was called with the specified arguments

+If the mock is a function mock the available 'verify' method will ever be only `call`: `verify(mockFn).call`.

 **Usage Examples:**
 ```typescript
 verify(repo).findById.toHaveBeenCalled()